 Allergen Information:

-This big oatmeal cookie is gluten-free, nut-free, and soy-free.
-You can make this cookie recipe dairy-free by using vegan stick butter instead of regular butter.
+- Make this recipe dairy-free using vegan stick butter instead of regular butter.

 Ingredient Notes: